bpodchezertsev/MOD/intro.md

 # MOD as a tractor

-The MOD platform is a path to a new, safer, multi-purpose solution for widespread use with predictable behavior and a steep learning curve.
+The MOD platform is a path to a new, safer, multi-purpose solution for widespread use with predictable behavior and do not require much study.

 MOD platform can be compared to other drones as a tractors can be compared to a cars.